PSD COVID-19 Response Teams and Larimer County work together

 - Understand they could spread the infection to others even if they do not feel ill.

-- Less than six feet for more than 15 minutes
+- Less than six feet for cumulative 15 minutes or more in 24 hours

-- Recognizing this challenge, the Colorado Department of Public Health and Environment allows schools to seat students between three to six feet apart.
+- The Colorado Department of Public Health and Environment allows schools to seat students between three to six feet apart.

 LCDHE, PSD and confidentiality

 - Answer the call: It’s imperative that families, students and staff answer the health department’s call and share timely, accurate information to help minimize outbreaks in our community.
 LCDHE and PSD maintain confidentiality.